 - Employment History - Students should include all experiences, paid and unpaid.
 The bullets should elaborate regarding the skills gained and developed.
 Applicants are considered equally qualified - with and without work history.
 Those without previous experience may be easy to teach new skills - not having poor work habits.

-- Work Skills - Use this area of the document to support or compliment the Work History section.
+- Work Skills - A good high school resume template certainly highlights your experience as applies to work skills.
+Use this area of the document to support or compliment the Work History section.
 Include within these bullets anything which you have learned at school, from your parents or within an organization like the Boy Scouts or 4H Club.
 These skill-sets indicate your progressive ability to learn new skills and desire to self-improve.

 - Education - Applicants should state where he or she is attending high school and graduation year.
 Include a categorized listing of math, science and elective classes.
 Only list your GPA if it is significantly high - 3.5 or higher.